 Consequently, this living tradition spurs the College’s pursuit of new ways to respectfully engage current intellectual, social, and cultural realities, including our broadly diverse, pluralistic community of faculty, staff, students, alumni and friends.

-As part of its ongoing commitment to educate the Davidson community about the college's relationship with the Reformed Tradition, in October 2016 the Board of Trustees created a working group tasked with preparing a report about Davidson's historical grounding in and current embodiments of the values and perspectives of the Reformed Tradition.
+As part of its ongoing commitment to educate the Davidson community about the college's relationship with the Reformed Tradition, the Board of Trustees has assembled working groups tasked with preparing a report about Davidson's historical grounding in and current embodiments of the values and perspectives of the Reformed Tradition.

 The board received the report of the working group, titled "Reflections on the Reformed Tradition at Davidson College" at its April 4, 2017 meeting, and discussed it then and at the August 8, 2017 board retreat.